Noobcoder2042/Amazon-clone/README.md

 # Amazon Clone

-A full-stack e-commerce application that replicates the core functionalities of Amazon.
+A e-commerce application that replicates the core functionalities of Amazon.

 ## Features